 Prague is very popular, which means that the streets around the main sights are jam-packed with tourists for much of the year.
 The best times to visit, in terms of weather, are May and September.
 The winter months can be very chilly in Prague.

-Prague isn’t a city that requires the visitor to do extra planning or make advance bookings.
+Prague isn’t a city that requires the visitor to do extra planning or make bookings.

-Prague is busy nearly the whole year except January and February, which are probably the quietest months of the year.
-But despite that fact that Prague is a popular destination, Prague has a lot of hotels and other facilities to accommodate crowds of tourists, even if you do not make an advance booking and just show up on the day, but it is still much more recommended that you do your research and book your bed prior to your arrival, at least when it comes to the price.
+Prague is busy nearly the whole year except January and February, probably the quietest months of the year.
+But even though Prague is a popular destination, Prague has many hotels and other facilities to accommodate crowds of tourists.
+Even if you do not make a booking and show up on the day, but it is still much more recommended that you do your research and book your bed before your arrival, at least when it comes to the price.

 - If you wish to attend a particular opera or classical music concert, we advise that booking two or three weeks ahead should be sufficient time.

 - Generally, most tourist attractions aren’t ticketed, and in most cases, you have to buy tickets just on the day.

 - When it comes to booking restaurants, usually it is fine if you phone one or two days in advance, or even on the morning of the same day.
 The exception might be during New Year’s holidays, Valentine’s Day or Easter holidays, when one week in advance should be sufficient.

 - If you travel to Prague with some low-cost airlines, it is probably the only part of your trip where earlier means cheaper, in terms of advance ticket booking.